Android 1: Introduction to Mobile Application Development

 - Create an application that implements multiple activities and can interact with a SQLite database.

-From beginning to end, you will learn by doing Linux and Java-based projects and submitting them for instructor feedback.
+From beginning to end, you will learn by doing Java-based projects and submitting them for instructor feedback.
 These projects, as well as the final project, will add to your portfolio and contribute to certificate completion.
 Besides a browser and Internet connection, all software is provided online by the O’Reilly School of Technology.

 Course Details and Syllabus